E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

 A Mouline that makes no secret of its luxurious oak aging, with its pronounced aromas of vanilla, mocha, and coconut.
-The fruit becomes more apparent with aeration, coming through in a full-bodied, fresh, and subtly tannic palate with lovely length, also underpinned by that same bold oak character.
+The fruit becomes a bit more apparent as the wine breathes, coming through in a full-bodied, fresh, and subtly tannic palate with lovely length, also supported by that same bold oak character.

 About the estate: